Virtual Quantum Markov Chains: Approximate virtual quantum Markov chain

 \section{Approximate virtual quantum Markov chain}

 In the same spirit as the approximate quantum Markov chain, we study whether the properties of virtual quantum Markov chains are robust in this section.
 Note that the information we want to recover for a virtual quantum Markov chain is its measurement statistics with respect to any observable, and the recovery map is not completely positive.
-We herein introduce the \textit{$\varepsilon$-approximate virtual quantum Markov chain}. \begin{shaded} \begin{definition}[$\varepsilon$-approximate virtual quantum Markov chain] A tripartite quantum state $\rho_{ABC} \in \cD(A\ox B\ox C)$ is called a $\varepsilon$-approximate virtual quantum Markov chain in order $A\leftrightarrow B\leftrightarrow C$ if
+We herein introduce the \textit{$\varepsilon$-approximate virtual quantum Markov chain}.